 The Glasgow Police Museum

-The Glasgow Police Museum is an independent museum set up and manned by volunteer members of The Glasgow Police Heritage Society (Scottish Charitable Incorporated Organisation No. SC029614).
+The Glasgow Police Museum is an Independent Accredited Museum set up and manned by volunteer members of The Glasgow Police Heritage Society (Scottish Charitable Incorporated Organisation No. SC029614).
+The Society is not connected to Police Scotland and receives no funding from them or Glasgow City Council.
 It is supported entirely by public donations.
-Click here to view the museum’s 2018 accounts.
+Click here to view the museum’s 2022 accounts.

 Brochure: Click here to DOWNLOAD our brochure which shows our location, opening hours and other information.